coheid/DMCEM/README.md

 e.g. <img src="https://render.githubusercontent.com/render/math?math=Y_t">.
 An observable
-can belong to a component in case it is logically connected to it or there are multiple incarnations of the same observable, one for every component (e.g. one can compute the production per region,
+can belong to a component in case it is logically connected to it or there are multiple incarnations of the same observable, one for every component (e.g. one can compute the production output per region,
 <img src="https://render.githubusercontent.com/render/math?math=Y_t^\ell">).
 In case an observable belongs to a component it is indexed.
 We use the index `i` for the energy sectors and `l` for the economic regions.
 Energy agents (i.e. energy sectors within